 Learn more about how to configure your blog comment settings.

 Enable social sharing icons so readers can quickly and easily share your content with their followers with one click.
 You can include a share icon for Twitter, LinkedIn, Facebook, and Google+.
-Any social media channel selected here will add that social sharing icon to each of your blog posts.
+The counter for each social media sharing icon shows the number of times your blog post URL was shared on that network.

 - Click the Social Sharing tab.